wakgill/mkg/_posts/2020-07-05-link-posts-jekyll.md

 ---
 layout: post
-title: Bookmark or link posts with Jekyll collections
+title: How to create bookmark or link posts in Jekyll
 ---